Synthetixio/SIPs/SIPS/sip-53.md

 ### External Integrations

 It will be necessary to decide how to filter and display markets on dApps and other interfaces; whether integration with external platforms would be valuable, and which platforms, is another avenue that may be fruitful to investigate.

+### Forced Option Exercise

+In the current design, at the destruction of a market, the value of any exercised options is given to the market creator.
+However, in the future it may be useful to allow these wallets to be force-exercised after the maturity period by external parties, who would receive a portion of the value owed to these wallets.

 ---